 Automation tools are speeding up the conduct of evidence synthesis.
 However, the uptake of these tools amongst reviewers are slow.
 Potential barriers to use are; 1) the tools often operate in isolation, 2) reviewers need to manipulate their citation data into a specific format to use the tool, and 3) different tools require different levels of programming or computing expertise.

 The ROSES forms were developed to improve the standards of evidence synthesis reporting and the transparency of the methods used for reviews and maps.
 The website (www.roses-reporting.com) aims to help adoption of the ROSES forms as well as improve the barrier to entry on using the ROSES forms in the least obtrusive way possible.
 In this project we’ve been working to improve the user experience, increasing efficiency and helping reviewers get the most out of the forms and website.
-We will be releasing the new version of the ROSES website shortly.

 Defining a good search strategy for systematic reviews can be a particularly challenging task.
 Some of the problems encountered are: when asking two people for a strategy they will get totally different outputs, the number of hits is prohibitively high, there are missing relevant references because a specific keyword was omitted, few means of validating search strategies exist, it is difficult to adapt the strategy for other databases, errors may be introduced when adapting strategies between databases, etc.